bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

-Abstract do not obey a smooth distribution: instead, they cluster at 150, 200, and 250 words, because authors are constrained in their lengths by journals' submission guidelines.
+Abstract lengths do not obey a smooth distribution: instead, they cluster at 150, 200, and 250 words, likely because authors are constrained by journals' submission guidelines.

 ```api
 labels: